 Claudio Todeschini received his first degree in civil engineering from the University of Capetown, South Africa and later went to the United States and became a PhD research assistant at the University of Illinois at Urbana-Champaign.
 Todeschini accepted a professorship at the University of Maryland in 1966, and a year later, he became a part-time researcher at Massachusetts Institute of Technology and the US Department of Commerce, working on information systems, retrieval, and terminological relationships.
 He joined the International Atomic Energy Agency.

 Margaret E. M. Tolbert was born in Suffolk, Virginia at a time when rural Virginia was still very segregated.
 Her high school had limited resources, but she found excellent mentors and graduated class valedictorian.
-She decided to attend Tuskegee University for her undergraduate degree, ultimately majoring in chemistry.
-Though she was the only female student in her class, Tolbert found a community of supportive professors and students with an interest in her well-being.
-She went on to complete her master's degree in chemistry at Wayne State University and her PhD in Biochemistry at Brown University.
+She attended Tuskegee University for her undergraduate degree, majoring in chemistry.
+She completed her master's degree in chemistry at Wayne State University and her PhD in Biochemistry at Brown University.
 After completing her doctorate, Tolbert returned to Tuskegee as a faculty member, but soon took guest research and management positions at the University of Texas, Florida A&M University, and Brown University; she also completed a postdoctorate in Brussels, Belgium.
-In 1979, she took the opportunity to become the first woman director of the Carver Research Foundation at Tuskegee University.
+In 1979, she became the first woman director of the Carver Research Foundation at Tuskegee University.
 After almost a decade at the Carver Research Foundation, she went to Standard Oil of Ohio on sabbatical.
 From that point onward, she transitioned permanently to science management positions, working for BP America, the National Science Foundation, Argonne National Laboratory, and the New Brunswick Laboratory.

 Haldor Topsøe begins his oral history discussing of his early life in Denmark, and his involvement in his father's Samfundshjælpen, which taught him the importance of collaboration between social classes.
 As a chemical engineer, and later, a businessman, Topsøe gained an interest in the relationship between economics and science, particularly catalysis.
 Topsøe further discusses the transfer of technology to India and the Third World, and the impact of the Green Revolution on chemical industries.